harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 The `-f` option makes `bt zip` skip validation of input and answers.
 This is already done in the previous steps.

 Now you can import this problem zipfile into DOMjudge.
-For details how we exaclty do this see next section.
+For details how we exactly do this see next section.

 On import DOMjudge creates a problem:

 - with "name" from `problem.yaml`
 - with "problem text"  set to `problem.pdf`
 - and `.in `and `.ans` files from the data folder (both `answers/` and `secrets/`)

-all other data in the zipfile is not imported into the DOMjudge problem.
-The submissions/ folder in the zipfile is handled specially.
-It will not be imported into the problem, but instead submitted to the newly created problem to be judged.
-This can be convenient to directly evaluate that everything also works the same on the DOMjudge server as on your local machine. **IMPORTANT:** the judging will only happen if the user account doing the import has **admin role** and **belongs to a team**.

-The problem description in `problem.pdf` contains the submission/deadline date before which a final solution of the problem must be submitted.
+All other data in the zipfile is not imported into the DOMjudge problem.

+**IMPORTANT**:
-Always keep the local BACPtools problem folder, because using that we can easily change and test the problem before exporting to DOMjudge.
+* Always keep the local BACPtools problem folder, because using that we can easily change and test the problem before exporting to DOMjudge.
 This folder is the leading folder in this process!

+* Add the submission/deadline date, before which a final solution of the problem must be submitted, in the problem description in `problem.pdf` contains.

-**IMPORTANT**: the **name** of the problem is on import to DOMjudge set to value of the `name` field in `problem.yaml`.
+* The **name** of the problem is on import to DOMjudge set to value of the `name` field in `problem.yaml`.
 The basename of the zipfile is used  as the problem **shortname**.
 See https://www.domjudge.org/snapshot/manual/problem-format.html).
 The command `bt zip -f` creates a zipfile with its basename set to directory name of the problem.
-Using directory name and the basename of a zipfile is a very implicit way of configuring the shortname of the problem.
+Using the directory name and the basename of a zipfile is a very implicit way of configuring the shortname of the problem.
 I rather would have preferred that there was a special shortname field in the `problem.yaml` config file.

-**KISS**:  To prevent any confusion I advise to always set the (long)name and shortname of the problem the same.
-That is use the same name for the problem's directory, and its derivated zipfile, setting the problem's shortname, as for the name field in the `problem.yaml` config file, setting the problem's (long)name.
+<br> **KISS**:  To prevent any confusion I advise to always set the (long)name and shortname of the problem the same.
+That is use the same name for the problem's directory, and its derivated zipfile [setting the problem's shortname], as for the name field in the `problem.yaml` config file [setting the problem's (long)name].

+* The `submissions/` folder in the zipfile is handled specially if the user account doing the import has **admin role** , **belongs to a team** and **imports the problem to a contest directly**.
+Then `submissions/` folder will not be imported into the problem, but instead submitted to the newly created problem to be judged.
+This can be convenient to directly evaluate that everything also works the same on the DOMjudge server as on your local machine.
+However as describe below in the 'Test problem in DOMjudge' section I prefer to do the testing separately in a separate test contest, because then testing submissions are then not included in the student contests, so we then later do not have to filter out test submissions when processing the student results.

 #### Add problem to the course

-##### create practicing problem from grading problem
+##### Create practicing problem from grading problem
 As explained before we need to import the problem twice:

   1. One version **for grading** containing both the public and secret samples.
 The judging is set to be done **none-lazy**, meaning all samples are evaluated.
 This folder is the leading problem folder.